g-gertz/MSP-ML-Backend/README.md

 2. Place these models under `core/models`
 3. Create an `.env` file with the parameters `API_PORT` and `FRONTEND_PORT`
 4. You need to have `docker` installed
-5. Set up the docker container with `docker build -t msp-ml-backend .`
+5. Set up the docker container with `docker build -t vcloset-backend .`
-6. Run the container with `docker run -d -p 9999:9999 msp-ml-backend`
+6. Run the container with `docker run -d -p 9999:9999 vcloset-backend`

 ## Basic Usage (Local)